 You can see from these carrot cake muffins ingredients how the blueberries and carrots will be main flavours and then you get hints of vanilla, cinnamon and lemon.
 These muffins are hearty enough to pair with a coffee at breakfast time.
 They’re also portable for an on-the-go snack.

-The Easy Way to Make a Healthy Blueberry Muffin with Carrots
+How to Make a Healthy Blueberry Carrot Muffins

 You will need muffin cups to make these carrot blueberry muffins.
 You need to combine all the ingredients (in the order listed) to get a batter.
 Divide the batter between lightly greased muffin cups and then add more blueberries on top.